 2 Types of Car Mats

 Not all car mats are created equal.
-Some are made of heavy-duty rubber while others are a soft cloth material.
+Some are made of heavy-duty rubber while others are soft cloth material.
 Each type requires different products and methods to get them looking good as new again.

 How to Clean Rubber Car Mats